ikechukwukalu/clamavfileupload/README.md

 /**
  * Make sure to save the $ref UUID so as to be
- * able to retrieve uploaded files from the database.
+ * able to retrieve the uploaded file(s) from the database.
  */
 QueuedFileUpload::$ref
 ```